San7o/parallel-computing-cpp/README.md

 In `hello.pbs`:
 - set output files
-- set masimum wall time
+- set maximum wall time
 - change the working directory
 - change the code to be compiled
 Send a job to the queue: